 Problem: It is difficult to remove all traces of ethanol from the carboxylic acid (product 8).
-Ethanol is present ( $\sim$ 1%) in the diethyl ether and serves as a stabilizer (inhibitor toward autoxidation).
+Ethanol is present (\sim 1%) in the diethyl ether and serves as a stabilizer (inhibitor toward autoxidation).

-Solution: Longer rotoevaporation time (with a warm water bath) or redissolving the material resulting from the first removal of solvent into dichloromethane and rotovaping again (with heat) helps reduce/eliminate the residual ethanol.
-Alternatively, consider doing the original extraction of the acid with methylene chloride rather than ether.
+Solution: Longer rotoevaporation time (with a warm water bath), or redissolving the material resulting from the first removal of solvent into dichloromethane and rotovaping again (with heat) helps reduce/eliminate the residual ethanol.